 A good starting size for a new 4K TV is a 40” set that can fit easily into a living room or family room.

 This resolution is available in the 50 inch range too, and many have smart capabilities already built-in.
 A 55-inch 4K TV is one of the most common sizes selected by Canadians for their living room.
 You’ll get a beautiful display that’s the perfect size for family viewing, and you can opt for smart functions like Wi-Fi and streaming TV.

 If you want to go really big, there is plenty of 4K TVs available in the 60-69 inch, 70-79 inch, 80 inches and over category.
 LG, Sony, Samsung, Panasonic, Philips and VIZIO all make TVs that will absolutely fill your field of vision with razor-sharp, realistic video, TV series, gaming, or whatever kind of content you’re into.

 You can read more about how to choose a TV in our blog article “How to choose the right TV.“

 Many 4K TVs also offer upscaling, so your new TV will be able to upscale HD content so it’s as close to 4K resolution as possible.
 That means that, no matter what you’re watching, everything will look better on your new TV.
 You can read about how upscaling works in this blog article.

 What about 8K TV?

-So what is 8K TV, what sets it apart from 4K, and should you get one yet if the content is still a ways off?
+So what is 8K TV, what sets it apart from 4K, and should you get one yet if the content is in the near future?
 Check out all the 8K basics in this helpful article and see what’s available in 8K right now.

 Take the next step